 Node Dictionary

-The Arps Euclidya environment offers 25+ specialized nodes, broken down into functional categories.
-Nodes that take (Macros) can have their core parameters mapped to DAW automation via the right-click menu.
+The Arps Euclidya environment offers 32 specialized nodes, broken down into functional categories.
+Nodes marked (Macros) expose one or more parameters to the macro system — select a macro in the Macro Panel, then alt+drag the parameter knob (or alt+click a toggle button) to create a binding.
 Additionally, all nodes feature a Bypass toggle in their UI header to easily A/B test processing behavior without altering patch cables.

 Core I/O & Generation